 But firms seeing the most benefits go much deeper than just visualization and documentation creation.
-They rely on BIM to articulate their design ideas clearly when coordinating with MEP and structural design models, drive multidisciplinary collaboration, and expand their scope of services.
+They rely on BIM to improve coordination with MEP and structural design models, drive multidisciplinary collaboration, and expand their scope of services.
 When BIM touches the whole project-and everyone on the extended team-you save time, increase quality, and reduce risk even more than with limited approaches.
-BIM for all BIM is more entrenched at large firms as compared to smaller ones-although this is rapidly changing.
+BIM for all BIM is more entrenched at large firms as compared to smaller ones-you might almost think that the "B" in BIM stands for "big."
 While smaller firms have historically trailed larger firms in moving away from CAD-based workflows, proven benefits to the bottom line have contributed to BIM being widely considered as the new standard of practice among architecture firms of all sizes.
 Some leaders at smaller firms may not think that the benefits of BIM, such as time savings and error reduction, will make up for the learning curve and adoption costs.
 Not so.
 Fewer errors and task automation can help offset some of the adoption effort and provide an early taste of the profitability-enhancing productivity gains that come with BIM experience.
-But sole proprietor or small firms must also consider the long-term business value of BIM.
+But it's the long-term business value of BIM that firms of every size need to consider.
 Clients want their projects to enjoy the benefits of BIM.
 These satisfied clients lead to more repeat business and referrals.
 BIM also helps firms collaborate better and more quickly with consultants, which can enhance margins.
-And the capabilities that BIM enables let small businesses expand the number of billable services offered.
+And the capabilities that BIM enables let firms of every size expand the number of billable services offered.
 Just as importantly, smaller firms that use BIM will not be at a disadvantage when competing for work against firms that have adopted BIM.